Psychologist

 The dictionary defines the word guilt as a "feeling of responsibility or remorse for some offense, crime, wrong, etc., whether real or imagined."

 Guilt is that part of the human conscience that brings us up short and convicts us for actions and thoughts.
 It is that voice within a healthy person that can bring us to a realization that there is a standard and we have fallen short of and a standard we would like to live up to.
 Guilt can motivate a person to attempt to make amends, to try to repair damage to relationships, to confess and seek forgiveness, and to change their behavior.
 It can turn a positive person into a person who sees nearly everything as a problem.
 Like frustration and anger, it can slow down or totally inhibit our progress, and at times completely immobilize us.
-We can become so wound up with our guilt that we do not, and can not, think or act rationally.
+We can become so wound up with our guilt that we do not, and cannot, think or act rationally.

 In psychological terms, guilt is an emotional state in which one experiences conflict at having done something one believes one should not have done or, conversely, not having done something one believes one should have done.
 It gives rise to a feeling that does not go away easily, driven by conscience.
 It is often associated with depression, anxiety, stress and other mental health related problems.